 Fostering Peace Negotiations in Afghanistan The overall goal of this project is to support Afghan-driven efforts to resolve the protracted conflict and to restore sustainable peace.
 The project focuses on supporting the Afghan High Peace Council (HPC) in its role to coordinate and manage the peace process and other relevant government institutions and, in doing so, to build bridges between the Afghan government and the society as well as the government and opposition groups. more >

-Radical Islamist armed groups – (De)escalation trajectories and dialogue options The project aims to advance knowledge on the patterns, critical junctures and factors of conflict (de)escalation of radical Islamist armed groups (RIAGs).
+Salafi-jihadi groups – (De)escalation trajectories and dialogue options The project aims to advance knowledge on the patterns, critical junctures and factors of conflict (de)escalation of Salafi-jihadi groups.
 It also seeks to explore the role of ‘soft power’ dialogue engagement by third-parties. more >